 We also have special testing equipment designed to fit the various sizes and ages of children, which helps our testing to be as accurate and comfortable as possible.
 Read more about neurodiagnostic testing.

-Radiology tests (also known as imaging tests) are studies that produce pictures of what’s going on inside the body.
-These tests use different forms of energy (x-rays, sound waves, radioactive particles, or magnetic fields) that are passed through the body and converted into images on a machine.
+Radiology tests Radiology tests (also known as imaging tests) are studies that produce pictures of what’s going on inside the body.
+These tests use different forms of energy (X-rays, sound waves, radioactive particles, or magnetic fields) that are passed through the body and converted into images on a machine.
 These images can show normal body structure and function as well as abnormalities caused by diseases.